MattiaFortunati/js13kgames-ga-template/README.md

-Simple Grunt template for js13kgames competition.
+Simple Ga-Grunt game template for js13kgames competition.

 It uses the Ga framework: https://github.com/kittykatattack/ga more precisely its bouncing ball example.